jakewalsh90/Terraform-Azure/CIDRSubnet-Demo/readme.md

 Within my demo environment, I am creating the following, based on a Single Azure Region.
 IP address spacing is as below:

-- In my first Azure Region, the assigned CIDR range is 10.x.0.0/19
+- In my first Azure Region, the assigned CIDR range is 10.x.0.0/19 (for the whole Region)
 - For each VNET I am using /21 (2046 addresses per VNET), 10.x.0.0/21
-- This means I can use /24 for each Subnet, giving simple easy to understand Subnets that provide ample room.
+- This means I can use /24 for each Subnet, giving simple easy to understand Subnets that provide ample room for Resources.

 ## Using cidrsubnet - VNETs